 Licensing of intellectual property and drafting a non-exclusive or exclusive license can be overwhelming.
-Without knowledge of copyright law, licensing terms (that often constitute a licensing agreement) can be quite confusing.
+Without knowledge of intellectual property law, licensing terms seem confusing.
 Indemnification, commercialization, jurisdiction, perpetual, warranties: the list is endless.
-Oftentimes, what is implied and expressly stated in daily conversations shall mean differently in a licensing deal.
+Oftentimes, how we use those terms in daily conversations is different from how they are used in a licensing deal.

 Licensor and licensee

-A licensor is someone granting rights, be it for intellectual property or certain licensed products.
-Meanwhile, a licensee is someone wanting to make use of another’s intellectual property rights, often for a certain period.
-What is allowed and prohibited by copyright laws should be taken into account, regardless if you are licensing rights or would want to license rights.
-Since it is a legal agreement, people can sue you for problems arising from invalid license agreements, or if they are not under all pertinent statutes.
+A licensor is someone granting rights, while a licensee is someone wanting to make use of another’s intellectual property rights.
+What is legally allowed and prohibited should be taken into account, regardless of which side you are on.
+Since it is a legal agreement, breaching a valid agreement or carrying out an invalid agreement can lead to lawsuits.

 What is a license agreement for